 Real estate investing is a tried and true investment and a great source of income.
 There are many ways you can invest in real estate, check out our list of 8 ways to invest in real estate.
 There are bound to be 1-2 ways that work well for your situation.

 There are multiple reasons why real estate is particularly attractive right now:

 - Mortgage interest rates are close to an all-time low

-- Both your home loan and your physical property act as inflation hedge (and higher inflation is a likely future for our economy)
+- Both your home loan and your physical property act as an inflation hedge (and higher inflation is a likely future for our economy)